PhD RN TCRN FAEN

 MSN RN CEN TCRN

-Lori Danko comes to TCAR Education Programs from sunny Florida with more than 15 years of trauma nursing experience in Level I and Level II trauma centers in several states.
+Lori Danko comes to TCAR Education Programs from Tucson, Arizona with more than 15 years of trauma nursing experience in Level I and Level II trauma centers in several states.
 Ms. Danko has practiced in diverse trauma care settings including critical care, emergency, and acute care, with both adult and pediatric patients.
 In addition to years of bedside care, Lori has been an Emergency & Trauma Clinical Practice Specialist and a Trauma Program Manager.
+Lori is currently the Trauma Program Director at a new Level 1 trauma Center.
 She is board certified in both emergency and trauma nursing.
 Ms. Danko has long been a popular instructor teaching many standardized courses including BLS, ENPC, TNCC, PALS and Stop The Bleed.
 In addition, she has presented at numerous healthcare conferences across the U.S.

 DNP MSHA RN TCRN